 Food Availability (Per Capita) Data System

 The food availability data include estimates for over 200 commodities, including individual fruits, vegetables, grains, added sugars & sweeteners, dairy products, nuts, meat, poultry, and seafood.
-However, in 2011, the Census Bureau discontinued the Current Industrial Reports (CIR), which provided data for added fats & oils (except butter), durum flour, and candy & other confectionery products are no longer available.
+Due to the discontinuation of the Census Bureau's Current Industrial Reports (CIR) in 2011, data for added fats & oils (except butter), durum flour, and candy & other confectionery products are no longer available.
 Because of this data limitation, certain summary estimates—such as per capita daily amounts of calories, food pattern equivalents (or servings), and food loss at the retail and consumer levels in the United States—cannot be calculated beyond 2010.
 See the Food Availability Documentation for more information.

 The loss-adjusted food availability data include estimates for over 200 commodities.
 In 2017, ERS contracted with RTI International to form a panel of academic experts to review seven critical technical issues and seven data gaps in the LAFA series.
-In the forthcoming report, Expert Panel on Technical Questions and Data Gaps for the ERS Loss-Adjusted Food Availability (LAFA) Data Series, the panel recommended approaches and methods to improve the series.
+In the report, Expert Panel on Technical Questions and Data Gaps for the ERS Loss-Adjusted Food Availability (LAFA) Data Series, the panel recommended approaches and methods to improve the series.
 Two of the recommended changes are included in the current update: (1) new loss factors for individual fresh fruits and vegetables, and (2) a new "edible weight" estimate at the consumer level for all commodities.
 See the Loss-Adjusted Food Availability Documentation for more information.